srl-labs/containerlab/docs/manual/codespaces.md

 With Containerlab in Codespaces you can:

 1. Spin up an existing lab with a single click without having to install anything on your local machine.
-2. Start with Containerlab from scratch using the cloud IDE provided by Codespaces.
+2. Start with Containerlab using the cloud IDE provided by Codespaces.

-Here is a quick demo how anyone can run the full SR Linux Streaming Telemetry lab by just clicking on a link.
+Here is a quick demo how anyone can run the full [SR Linux Streaming Telemetry lab][srl-telemetry-lab] by just clicking on a [link](https://codespaces.new/srl-labs/srl-telemetry-lab?quickstart=1).
 It is hard to imagine a more easy and convenient way to run your labs in the cloud.

 <video width="100%" controls>
   <source src="https://gitlab.com/rdodin/pics/-/wikis/uploads/b3e83eb56d674a0e967a74e020399e29/srl-tel-sneak.mp4" type="video/mp4">